koshilife/omniauth-cybozu/README.md

 You should have already installed OmniAuth into your app; if not, read the [OmniAuth README](https://github.com/intridea/omniauth) to get started.

-Now sign into the [Kintone Developer Program](https://developer.kintone.io/hc/en-us/) or [Cybozu Developer Network](https://developer.cybozu.io/hc/ja) and create an application.
+Now sign into the [Kintone Developer Program](https://developer.kintone.io/hc/en-us/) or [cybozu developer network](https://developer.cybozu.io/hc/ja) and create an application.
 Take note of your API keys.

 ## Using This Strategy